Double hung windows feature two vertically sliding sashes held in frame on tracks. Both sashes can open, allowing for variable ventilation.

-A double hung window has two operable sashes that move up and down.
-The sashes slide in tracks built into the frame and are held in position by either counterweights, springs, or friction.
-The sashes are locked shut with a latch located where they meet in the middle.
-Double hung windows are associated with a more traditional aesthetic and often have simulated divided lights, or window grids installed.
-A double hung window that has a top sash narrower than the bottom sash is sometimes called a cottage window.
+A double hung window is a single unit made of two operable sashes that move up and down.
+The sashes slide in frame on built-in tracks and are held in position by either counterweights, springs, or friction.
+The sashes lock with a single or double latch where their frames meet in the middle.

 This style of window has a more traditional aesthetic, often featuring simulated divided lites (window grids).
 Some double hung windows, referred to as “Cottage windows,” have a top sash narrower than the bottom sash.